-Independent registered public accounting firm - PricewaterhouseCoopers LLP, 601 South Figueroa Street, Los Angeles, CA 90017, serves as the fund's independent registered public accounting firm, providing audit services and review of certain documents to be filed with the SEC.
-The financial statements and financial highlights of the fund included in this statement of additional information that are from the fund's Form N-CSR for the most recent fiscal year have been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report appearing herein.
-Such financial statements and financial highlights are included in reliance upon the report of such firm given upon their authority as experts in accounting firm and duditing.
+Independent registered public accounting firm - During the fiscal year ended May 31, 2025, PricewaterhouseCoopers LLP, 601 South Figueroa Street, Los Angeles, CA 90017, served as the fund's independent registered public accounting firm, providing audit services and review of certain documents to be filed with the SEC.
+The financial statements and financial highlights included in this statement of additional information that are from the fund's Form N-CSR for the most recent fiscal year have been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report appearing herein.
+Such financial statements and financial highlights are included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
 The selection of the fund's independent registered public accounting firm is reviewed and determined annually by the board of trustees.